felixcwj/face-deid-emotion-metrics/README.md

 - Column E is widened so `Emoti emotion (%)` is fully visible in a fresh workbook.
 - **Person count** is the number of distinct tracked identities (faces) detected in that file (images count detections in a single frame, videos count unique tracks across sampled frames).
 - **Duration** is filled for `.mp4` rows using the rounded runtime (for example `58s` or `1m 42s`).
 Still-image rows keep the Duration cell empty.
+- There is no Media or Error column in the workbook; every processed row is expected to succeed, and any blocking failure aborts the run instead of producing placeholder rows.
+Per-stage timing data now lives exclusively in logs/profile output.

 ## Requirements